jsvacha/observability_analysis/readme.txt

 ------------------------------------------------------------------------------------------
 The relevant works:

-1) observability_analysis.nb:
+1) ObsAnalysis1.nb:
 Inertial Yaw-Independent Velocity and Attitude Estimation for High Speed Quadrotor Flight

-2) observability_analysis_2.nb:
+2) ObsAnalysis2.nb:
-IMU-Based State Estimation for a Quadrotor UAV Leveraging Eulerian Dynamics (under review)
+Imu-Based Inertia Estimation For a Auadrotor Using Newton-Euler Dynamics
 ------------------------------------------------------------------------------------------